 Partner – subclass 309 (Partner Provisional).
 This includes married spouses and de facto partners (including same-sex partners)

-Detailed information about Partner and Prospective Marriage visas is available from the website of the Department of Immigration and Citizenship (DIAC): www.immi.gov.au
+Detailed information about Partner and Prospective Marriage visas is available from the website of the Department of Immigration and Border Protection (DIBP): www.immi.gov.au

 How to apply

-To lodge your application, we would prefer that you send your application to us by mail or courier.
+The Australian Embassy in Moscow would prefer that you lodge your Partner visa application online.
+If you are unable to do so, you can send your application to us by mail or courier.
 If you wish to lodge your application in person at the Embassy, you will need to make an appointment well in advance.

-If you lodge your application by mail or courier, we will send you acknowledgement of receipt of your application on the same day we receive and register your application.
-You should ensure you provide all the required documents, and ensure the payment details section of the form has been completed correctly, or that evidence of the payment of the Visa Application Charge (if it has been paid in Australia) is included.
+If you lodge your application by mail or courier, we will generally send you acknowledgement of receipt of your application on the same day we receive and register your application.
+You should ensure you provide all the documents listed in the Partner Visa Document Checklist, and ensure the payment details section of the form has been completed correctly, or that evidence of the payment of the Visa Application Charge (if it has been paid in Australia) is included.

 If you apply in person with a lodgement appointment, an officer will meet you and look through your documents with you.
 If a face to face interview is required, it will not be conducted until later in the application process.
 Please bring all required documents and the correct fee to your appointment.